-The Outsiders Krew are currently in the Kawergosk refugee camp in the Kurdistan region Iraq and Seb was kind enough to find some time to talk to INKLINE and take us through the paces with the Share the Word project.
+The Outsiders Krew are currently in the Kawergosk refugee camp in the Kurdistan region Iraq, and Seb was kind enough to find some time to talk to INKLINE and take us through the places with the Share the Word project.

 INKLINE: Could you tell us more about your relationship with Spag and how you guys started collaborating together?

 Seb Toussaint: We have been best friends for many years as we met at school when we were 10 years old.
 We’ve been on many adventures together through the years, including a cycling trip around the world.
 Spag was always into photography and I would paint, and we quite naturally thought of collaborating on projects.

 I: What sparked the idea for the Share the Word project?

 S: During the cycling trip around the world I randomly painted in a low-income neighbourhood in Sucre, Bolivia.
 I realised that people would let me be very spontaneous and that they wouldn’t ask me what I was going to paint before I started.
 They let me paint freely, and I really loved that.
 Later we thought of the idea of making the people choose the words.

 I: So far, the project has been taken to 9 cities across the globe, is there a process to choosing a particular place or is it just random?

 S: It’s quite random.
 Mainly we choose to go to places during their dry season because of course, painting under the rain is impossible.
 But then we consider that anywhere around the world can be interesting in its own way.

 I: Could you briefly take us through the entire process?